-Competency: (iii) Individual and cultural diversity Elements associated with this An understanding of how their own personal/cultural history, attitudes, and biases may affect how they competency understand and interact with people different from themselves.
+Competency: (iii) Individual and cultural diversity Elements associated with this competency An understanding of how their own personal/cultural history, attitudes, and biases may affect how they understand and interact with people different from themselves.
 Knowledge of the current theoretical and empirical knowledge base as it relates to addressing diversity in all professional activities including research, training, supervision/consultation, and service.
 The ability to integrate awareness and knowledge of individual and cultural differences (ICD) in the conduct of professional roles (e.g., research, services, and other professional activities).
 This includes the ability apply a framework for working effectively with areas of individual and cultural diversity not previously encountered over the course of their careers.
 Also included is the ability to work effectively with individuals whose group membership, demographic characteristics, or worldviews create conflict with their own.
 Demonstrate the requisite knowledge base, ability to articulate an approach to working effectively with diverse individuals and groups, and apply this approach effectively in their professional work.
-Required training/experiential activities to meet each element To gain an understanding of how their own personal/cultural history, attitudes, and biases may affect how they understand and interact with people different from themselves, students will complete a "Who am I paper" in Diversity in Assessment and Intervention (PSY 1605) course.
-Students will gain knowledge of the current theoretical and empirical knowledge base as it relates to addressing diversity in all professional activities including research, training, supervision/consultation, and service by completing a Research Paper assignment in Diversity in Assessment and Intervention (PSY 1605) course. • The ability to integrate awareness and knowledge of individual and cultural differences (ICD) in the conduct of professional roles 1.
-Students demonstrate ability to integrate awareness and knowledge of ICD in clinical practice during each practica (PSY 2701 Clinical Practicum I; PSY 2702 Clinical Practicum II;
+Required training/experiential activities to meet each element • To gain an understanding of how their own personal/cultural history, attitudes, and biases may affect how they understand and interact with people different from themselves, students will complete a "Who am I paper" in Diversity in Assessment and Intervention (PSY 1605) course.
+Students will gain knowledge of the current theoretical and empirical knowledge base as it relates to addressing diversity in all professional activities including research, training, supervision/consultation, and service by completing a Research Paper assignment in Diversity in Assessment and Intervention (PSY 1605) course.
+The ability to integrate awareness and knowledge of individual and cultural differences (ICD) in the conduct of professional roles Students demonstrate ability to integrate awareness and knowledge of ICD in clinical practice during each practica (PSY 2701 Clinical Practicum I; PSY 2702 Clinical Practicum II;

 Clinical Practicum IV; PSY 370 2.
-They demonstrate ability to integr and passing the Human Subjects F Training Initiative (CITI). • Students demonstrate the ability to articulate an a groups, and apply this approach effectively in the A Summer Clinical Practicum III; PSY 3702 A Summer Clinical Practicum).
-The tensor of ICD in research by taking Research training offered by the Collaborative Institutional reproach to working effectively with diverse individuals and reproactica (PSY 2701 Clinical Practicum I; PSY 2702 recommendation in the practicum; PSY 3701 Clinical Practicum III; PSY recommendation in the practicum III; PSY recomm How outcomes are measured How outcomes are measured: PSY 1605 "Who am I" paper assignment.
+They demonstrate ability to integrand passing the Human Subjects Formula Training Initiative (CITI). • Students demonstrate the ability to articulate an agroups, and apply this approach effectively in the ate knowledge and awareness of ICD in research by taking Research training offered by the Collaborative Institutional approach to working effectively with diverse individuals and bir practica (PSY 2701 Clinical Practicum I; PSY 2702 nical Practicum; PSY 3701 Clinical Practicum III; PSY How outcomes are measured How outcomes are measured: PSY 1605 "Who am I" paper assignment.
 PSY 1605 Research Paper assignment.
 Performance on ICD items (items 22-25) of practicum evaluation and CITI Proficiency exam in PSY 1417.
-Evaluation tool: Minimum levels of achievement (MLAs) Total score of 80% or higher on PSY 1605 "Who Total score of 80% of higher on PSY 1605 Resea Ratings of B- or better on ICD items (items 22-24 CITI exam in PSY 1417.
+Evaluation tool: "Who am I" paper rubric located within the PSY 1605 course syllabus Research Paper Assignment rubric located within the PSY 1605 course syllabus ICD items on Practicum Evaluation located within the practica syllabi and CITI Proficiency Certification detailed within the PSY 1417 course Minimum levels of achievement (MLAs) Total score of 80% or higher on PSY 1605 "Who Total score of 80% of higher on PSY 1605 Resea Ratings of B- or better on ICD items (items 22-24 CITI exam in PSY 1417.
 Ratings of B- or better on ICD item (25) of the Properties of arch Paper assignment 4) of the Practicum Evaluation and Score of 90 or better on